Multi-Head, Multi-Query, and Group-Query Attention

 In-flight Batching

 TensorRT-LLM supports in-flight batching of requests (also known as continuous batching or iteration-level batching) for higher serving throughput.
 With this feature, sequences in context phase can be processed together with sequences in generation phase.
-The purpose of that technique is to better interleave requests to reduce latency as well as make better use the of the GPUs.
+The purpose of that technique is to better interleave requests to reduce latency as well as make better use of the GPUs.
 For efficiency reasons (1), the support for inflight batching requires the input tensors to be packed (no padding).

 In the current implementation, the sequences that are going through the context phase must be before the sequences in the generation phase in the input tensor.
 For example, for sequences S0, S1 and S2, if S0 and S2 are in context phase (and S1 in generation), tokens from S0 and S2 must appear before the tokens of S1 in the input tensor.
 The constraint may or may not be relaxed in a future version.